Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Memory Virtualization/Segmentation.md

 ## Intro
-Instead of dividing the virtual address space into equal, fixed-size pages, and the physical address space into equal-size page frames, ==the virtual address space is divided into logical, variable-length units, or segments.==
+Instead of dividing the virtual address space into equal, fixed-size pages, and the physical address space into equal-size page frames, ==the virtual address space is divided into **logical, variable-length units**, or **segments**.==

 Physical memory isn’t really divided or partitioned into anything.
 When a segment needs to be copied into physical memory, the operating system looks for a chunk of free memory large enough to store the entire segment.